 Shaw says that filling seats starts with gauging customer feedback and continuing to build consumer trust.

 “We want to be extremely…proactive in responding to that feedback,” Shaw says.
 “Whether it’s a comment with respect to our food and beverage program, or maybe about the general experience – that’s how we react to it, and we score it and we prioritize it.”

 With changing COVID guidelines, Shaw’s team must also pivot its projects related to safety.
 At the start of the 2021 season, fans were requested to arrive in groups of two to five — a pod who they could sit with during the game.
 On July 5, loanDepot park began offering full-capacity seating.
 Socially distant programs like pod seating have been replaced by a flying drone program that sprays disinfectant across the stands after games.

 Gauging Customer Feedback and Building Trust

 To gauge the success of new initiatives, the Marlins have many ways to gather and analyze fan feedback.
 Buyer survey scans are sent to those who participate in digital ticketing, and fans can communicate directly with the experience team via email.
 Digitally, Shaw says social media and design play an important role in understanding and improving fan engagement.

 “[The experience] needs to be something that people are…excited about sharing,” Shaw says.
-“And we’re creating with that in mind…and so we have social spaces, we have retail spaces, and we have food and beverage spaces that we hope people will want to photograph and share on their social channels.”
+“We’re creating with that in mind… so we have social spaces, we have retail spaces, and we have food and beverage spaces that we hope people will want to photograph and share on their social channels.”

 When sharing tips for other sports innovators, Shaw emphasizes the importance of both long-term and short-term agility when examining the fan experience.
 Especially during COVID, he says, focusing on controllable factors is a key to staying agile within the entertainment space.